Trump’s ‘Big, Beautiful Bill’ Hits the Senate — Here’s What They Kept and Cut

 The standard deduction, available to taxpayers who do not opt to itemize their taxes, is a set amount of income that you don’t need to pay federal taxes on.
 Currently, that's $15,000 for tax year 2025.

-The House bill would extend standard deduction increases from the TCJA overhaul, which nearly doubled it from previous levels.
-It would also make two key changes to the standard deduction: First, the bill would bump up the deduction by $1,000 for single filers and $1,500 for couples through 2028.
-Second, there would be an "enhanced deduction" for older Americans of $4,000 for those same years (though income caps would determine eligibility).
+Trump's tax bill would extend standard deduction increases from the Tax Cuts and Jobs Act, or TCJA, overhaul, which nearly doubled it from previous levels.
+It would also make two key changes to the standard deduction: First, the bill would bump up the deduction by $1,000 for single filers and $2,000 for couples.
+The new standard deduction would be $32,000 for couples and $16,000 for single filers starting in 2026.
+Second, there would be an "enhanced deduction" for older Americans of $6,000 through 2028, although income caps would determine eligibility.
+(That's an increase from $4,000 in the House bill.)

 Allows a charitable-contribution deduction for non-itemizers

 While the tax code currently incentivizes charitable contributions among people who itemize their taxes, there's no such tax benefit for the majority of folks who are better off taking the standard deduction.
-The House bill would change that, allowing non-itemizers to claim an above-the-line deduction of $150 for single filers and $300 for married couples filing jointly.
+Trump's tax bill would change that.
+The House version allows non-itemizers to claim an above-the-line deduction of $150 for single filers and $300 for married couples filing jointly.
+The Senate bill increases those amounts to $1,000 for individuals or $2,000 for joint filers.

 Ups the child tax credit